tendermint/spec/spec/abci/abci.md

     - Evidence older than `MaxAgeNumBlocks` && `MaxAgeDuration` is considered stale and ignored.
-    - This should correspond with an app's "unbonding period" or other similar mechanism for handling [Nothing-At-Stake attacks](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQ#what-is-the-nothing-at-stake-problem-and-how-can-it-be-fixed).
+    - `MaxAgeDuration` should correspond with an app's "unbonding period" or other similar mechanism for handling [Nothing-At-Stake attacks](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQ#what-is-the-nothing-at-stake-problem-and-how-can-it-be-fixed).
     - In Cosmos-SDK based blockchains, `MaxAgeDuration` is usually equal to the unbonding period. `MaxAgeNumBlocks` is calculated by dividing the unboding